mjgalaz/citibikeNY-trips-gender--perspective/README.md

 This analysis delves into understanding gender-based disparities in Citibike usage patterns, routes, station preferences, and trip durations.
 The insights are derived from an extensive examination of a publicly available dataset hosted on Google BigQuery.
 Data processing, cleaning, and organization were meticulously executed using SQL within BigQuery's robust environment.
 Subsequently, visualization of the findings was facilitated using LookerStudio.

 ### Dataset Overview
 The dataset, publicly accessible and hosted on Google BigQuery, offers extensive insights into Citibike bicycle trips spanning from July 2013 to May 2018.
-It comprises crucial trip details, such as trip duration, start and end stations, user gender, subscription type, trip timestamps, and others.
+It contains crucial trip details, such as duration, start and end stations, user gender, subscription type, timestamps, and other relevant information.
+You can access the dataset used for this analysis by clicking [here](https://console.cloud.google.com/marketplace/product/city-of-new-york/nyc-citi-bike?project=data-sandbox-319716).

 ### Analysis Highlights
 #### 1. Overall Trends